microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-filteringpolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A filtering policy defines the specific traffic that is allowed or blocked through the Global Secure Access services for a filtering profile.
+Defines the specific traffic that is allowed or blocked through the Global Secure Access services for a filtering profile.

 Inherits from [microsoft.graph.networkaccess.policy](../resources/networkaccess-policy.md).